 Table 2.
-Parameter estimate ( SE), Z-value (and corresponding P-value), c2 for Type II Wald statistics (and corresponding P-value) from linear mixed model with log10-transformed breathing frequency (breaths · min-1, log10fR) as a dependent variable, and log10-transformed body mass (kg, log10Mb), and temperature (°C) as independent continuous variables, and habitat (terrestrial, semi-aqautic and aquatic), activity level (1-rest, 2- limited/minimal activity, 3-active), location (whether the individual was measured on land or in water), and a cross-term log10Mb and habitat to test for differences in slopes.
+Parameter estimate ( SE), Z-value (and corresponding P-value), c2 for Type II Wald statistics (and corresponding P-value) from the linear mixed model with log10-transformed breathing frequency (breaths · min-1, log10fR) as the dependent variable, and log10-transformed body mass (kg, log10Mb), and temperature (°C) as independent continuous variables, and habitat (terrestrial, semi-aqautic and aquatic), activity level (1-rest, 2- limited/minimal activity, 3-active), location (whether the individual was measured on land or in water), and an interaction between log10Mb and habitat to test for differences in slopes.